Ms-Alex/gamer-u-app/README.md

 # GamerU
 > A social application for Steam users!
 Make friends using the global chat feature.
 Follow someone, too!

 Created with Node with Express backend and a Javascript React frontend, through Steam Login Auth, users can communicate with other Steam gamers and make friends!
 Need someone to play with on Rocket League?
-Meet them through GamerU on the global chat, or Follow a certain gamer!
+Meet them through GamerU on the global chat, or follow a certain gamer!

 More details to come.